GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
-I also think about what the program has to go through before I start writing code.
+> ### Coding is "90 percent finished" for half of the total coding time.
+Debugging is "99 percent complete" most of the time.
 >
-> ~ *Gary Kildall*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts